tkirmizi/tkirmizi/README.md

 ## AT A GLANCE

-I am Taha
+Hi its Taha :wave:

-I am 25 years old
+25 years old

-I am learning c / c++
+c / c++ :computer:

-I live at Heilbronn / Germany
+having basic knowledge on Phyton and Sql  :computer:

-I am student at 42 Heilbronn / intra  = tkirmizi
+Heilbronn / Germany :round_pushpin:

-I also have basic knowledge on Phyton and Sql
+student at 42 Heilbronn / intra  = tkirmizi  :dependabot:

 ## My Inspiration
 After graduating from Physical Education and Sports Teaching, I worked as a teacher for 2 years, followed by a year of experience as an academician at the university.
 Following my passion, I decided to transition into software development and enrolled in Computer Programming.
 Subsequently, feeling the need for more, I participated in the piscine boot camp at 42 Heilbronn school in Germany and succeeded.
 Currently, I am a student here, working on various projects such as libft, sorting alghrotism...
 I am eager to be part of the technology landscape, seizing opportunities in the present and future advancements.
 I am highly open to learning and believe that given the chance, I will thrive in this field.